How to Improve Your Mood When You’re Feeling Down (8 Research-Based Tips)

 We all get down sometimes, but you don’t have to stay there.
 You can take charge and make yourself feel better using any of the tools below.

-1. Exercise.
-It just takes 10 minutes.
+Even just ten minutes can make a difference.
 Exercise is a natural anti-depressant and also helps with stress, worry, and anxiety.

 You May Also Like: 4 Great Benefits of Exercise for Children